github/docs/content/apps/creating-github-apps/guides/setting-up-your-development-environment-to-create-a-github-app.md

 You'll learn about authenticating as an installation in the [next section](#authenticating-as-an-installation).

-[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) lets you do a couple of things:
+[Authenticating as a GitHub App](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app) lets you do a couple of things:

  * You can retrieve high-level management information about your GitHub App.
  * You can request access tokens for an installation of the app.